 Through the project we hoped to reveal to every single individual we came across that each of us has the power and ability to effect a change simply by being involved, standing up, taking action and not being silent.
 We also wanted to show that it is possible to have a voice and to be heard - even when using an item like underwear to speak for you, for us.
 That art can create change.

-If you visited the Maboneng precinct in Johannesburg late last year, you would have seen 3600 pairs of used underwear hanging on a 1.2 kilometre long washing line between Fox, Albrecht and Kruger streets.
+If you visited the Maboneng precinct in Johannesburg in late 2016, you would have seen 3600 pairs of used underwear hanging on a 1.2 kilometre long washing line between Fox, Albrecht and Kruger streets.
 You would also have seen a woman putting her body on the line by stripping off the layers of clothing that en-role her as an object because of her gender, removing layer after layer of soiled white panties until she stood in the street, naked, with only a pair of childhood panties as covering.

 Women (and men) from all over South Africa (and others from countries around the globe) who wished to share their stories of rape, donated their own underwear to make up the installation.
 SA’s Dirty Laundry asked South Africans to see their own story in one of the 3600 pieces of dirty underwear.
 It introduces a new protest language- art- a present tense.